-As with any medical procedure, there are a few side effects that are quite common in most patients.
+As with any medical procedure, a few side effects are quite common in most patients after recieving jaw Botox in Montreal.
 First, redness, swelling or inflammation at the injection site is to be expected.
-This will likely resolve itself within a day or two after the treatment, but if it doesn't, please call the doctors at CHIC Laser straight away.
+This will likely resolve within a day or two after the jaw Botox treatment, but if it doesn't, please call the CHIC Laser doctors immediately.
 Bruising, mouth pain and tenderness are also extremely common, so don't worry if you feel any of these common symptoms.
-If you feel severe pain or other serious symptoms, call us immediately for further instructions.
+If you feel severe pain or other serious symptoms after receiving Botox for Masseter in Montreal, call us immediately for further instructions.

 Why CHIC Laser?

 CHIC Laser is Montreal's best spot for all things Botox!
 Whether you're interested in Botox for cosmetic reasons or seeking Montreal TMJ treatment, the expert team at CHIC Laser Centre will have you feeling your best in no time!
 Our jaw Botox treatment can help you find much-needed relief.
 With over 30 years of combined experience in medical aesthetics, our doctors are top-notch professionals who will work tirelessly to ensure your satisfaction.